20th Century Fox Goes All Digital in its 2014 Lineup

 "Exodus" takes us on the most unforgettable journey of Moses starring Christian Bale, Sigourney Weaver, Joel Edgerton and John Turturro.
 The movie spans on Moses' time from near death as an infant to his adoption into the Egyptian royal family, his defiance of the Pharaoh and deliverance of the Hebrews from enslavement.

-Category: 20th Century Fox, Exodus, Gone Girl, How to Train Your Dragon 2, movie news, Mr. Peabody and Sherman, Rio 2, The Book of Life, The Book Thief, The Grand Budapest Hotel, The Maze Runner, The Monuments Men
+Labels 20th Century Fox, Exodus, Gone Girl, How to Train Your Dragon 2, movie news, Mr. Peabody and Sherman, Rio 2, The Book of Life, The Book Thief, The Grand Budapest Hotel, The Maze Runner, The Monuments Men